PeterMarshall29/book1/_sources/jupyternotebooks/derived_classes_and_virtual_functions.md

 ## Virtual Destructors

-Destructors can be virutal - best practice is to make the base destructor virtual in any case involving polymorphism.
+Destructors can be virtual - it is considered best practice is to make the base destructor virtual in any case involving polymorphism.

 If a virtual function is used anywhere in the class hierarchy a virtual destructor should be added to prevent memory leaks.